-Richard (Rick) Cline has an artistic respect for nature and the landscape we live in.
+Richard (Rick) Cline has a artistic respect for nature and the landscape we live in.
 He grew up in a small town in south central Manitoba, Glenboro.
 Rick’s mom started his interest in art at a young age and she gave him the gift of an artistic hand.

+Rick’s art has developed in his retirement over the past fifteen years with classes, lectures from some great artists, and a supportive art community.
+He enjoys sharing with other artists by attending shows and participating with art groups.
+The Boreal Shores Art Tour has been an experience that allows art enthusiasts to come together and share expertise.
+He has been able to sell his art through shows and many commissions from interested art lovers throughout North America.
 Rick enjoys art that shows a natural realistic image of the work being created.
-Through his art, he hopes to demonstrate to others the unique beauty of naure that he has been fortunate to experience and hold dear.
-His greatest notion is that after a career outdoors he now sees nature so much clearer as a result of his studying of art.
-Rick’s attention to detail, his respect and love of the natural world is displayed in each of his paintings.
+Through his art, he hopes to demonstrate to others the unique beauty of nature that he has been fortunate to experience and hold dear.
+His greatest notion is that after a career outdoors he now sees nature so much clearer as a result of his studying art.
+Rick’s attention to detail with his respect and love of the natural world is displayed in each of his paintings.

 Website: Richard Cline Painting